Why Every Small Business Needs a Fractional HR Partner

 - Cynthia Jenkins

-- 2 min read
+- 3 min read

 In the early stages of a business, HR often feels like something you can put off.
 When you have a small team, everyone knows each other, and things are moving fast, formal policies and processes can seem unnecessary.
-Many owners assume they’ll address HR once they hit a certain size or once problems start appearing.
+Many owners assume they’ll address HR once they hit a certain size or when problems start appearing.

 The challenge is that by the time problems show up, they are often already expensive.